• Skip to primary navigation

 Helpful tips for bargain hunters

 ♦ Start collecting plastic bags now for use after the law goes into effect.
 Just collect them in a large trash bag in the garage or kitchen closet.
-By July 1st, you’ll have a bagful of bags.
+By January 1, you’ll have a bagful of bags.

 ♦ Some shoppers find cardboard boxes carry more groceries and are easier to transport.
 (Think Costco or Natural Grocers.)
 You may want to find a durable cardboard box or plastic container as your go-to shopping courier.

-♦ Many retailers already offer low-cost reusable bags at checkout (King Soopers and Safeway) — often for just a buck or two.
-Now’s the time to pick up one or two every few grocery trips, so you’re ready for the change.
-You’ll also find inexpensive and durable reusable bags at retailers such as TJ Maxx and Bed, Bath & Beyond.
-For most, 8 to 10 reusable bags should suffice — unless you have a large family.
+♦ Many retailers already sell low-cost reusable bags at checkout (King Soopers and Safeway) — often for just a buck or two.
+Now’s the time to buy one or two every few grocery trips, so you’re ready for the change.

-♦ You get what you pay for.
-There’s nothing wrong with “cheap” reusable bags.
-However, there are lots of options for reusable bags.
 Many shoppers like canvas bags, because they are durable and last a long time.
 (Plus, they’re great for carrying heavier items.)
 While they are more expensive, canvas bags don’t have to be replaced as often and they’re washable.

-♦ The biggest mistake for shoppers?
-(Drum roll, please!)
-We forget to take the reusable bags with us to the store.
 To get in the habit, leave a sticky note on your dashboard now — “Don’t forget reusable bags!”
 After a few months, you won’t even need a reminder.
-It will become second-nature.
+It will become second nature.

 ♦ Leave the reusable bags in the trunk of your car.
 That way, if you do forget, you won’t have to travel all the way back home.